jcasts/sunshine/README.txt

   end

+An App holds information about where to deploy an application to and how to deploy it, as well as many convenience methods to setup and manipulate the deployment process.
+Most of these methods support passing remote shell find options:

+  app.rake 'db:migrate', :role => :db
+  app.deploy :host => 'server1.com'

+See App#find for more information.

+=== Working With Environments

+Environment specific setups can be accomplished in a few ways.
+The most obvious way is to create a different script for each environment.
+You can also define the App's constructor hash on a per-environment basis (as seen above), which gives you lots of control.
+That said, the App class also provides a mechanism for environment handling using configuration files.
-The App::deploy and App::new methods also support passing a path to a yaml file:
+The App::new methods support passing a path to a yaml config file:

   app = Sunshine::App.new("path/to/config.yml")
   app.deploy{|app| Sunshine::Rainbows.new(app).restart }

-The yaml file can also be any IO stream whos output will parse to yaml.
+The yaml file can also be any IO stream who's output will parse to yaml.
 This can be ueful for passing the file's DATA and keep all the deploy information in one place: